giampaolo/psutil/docs/api.rst

 .. class:: Popen(*args, **kwargs)

-  Same as `subprocess.Popen`_ but in addition it provides all :class:`psutil.Process` methods in a single class.
+  Same as :class:`subprocess.Popen` but in addition it provides all :class:`psutil.Process` methods in a single class.
   For the following methods which are common to both classes, psutil implementation takes precedence: